Updated: Apr 22, 2022

 Make sure that the key people in your life are ones who will have a positive influence, those who you aspire to be like, those who you can learn from, those who are different to you and have a different point of view that can challenge your way of thinking.

 Distance yourself from those who drain you of your positive energy and drive for success.

-We each have 24hrs in a day.
-How we choose to use that time is down to us.
+We choose to use the time that we have.
+It is down to us.

-What we choose to prioritise, the behaviours we choose to make consistent and how we choose to ‘show up’ to each day is down to us.
+What we choose to prioritise, the behaviours we choose to make consistent, and how we choose to ‘show up’ to each day is within our power.

 Small actions can have big consequences.

 Identify one change that would have an impact across lots of different areas in your life.